jjdblast/bigdata-pipeline_wiki/Home.md

 ## Disclaimer
 The end-to-end hasn't been tested, yet.
-I'm putting this out so others can test.
+I'm putting this out so others can test and enhance.